The immersive Programs

 Formal complaints maybe be submitted to: email@example.com.

-Fundamental Skills Classes
+INTRO Skills Classes

-Our fundamental skills classes are introductory courses in coding, web design, or digital marketing.
+Our Intro skills classes are introductory courses in coding, web design, or digital marketing.
 These classes meet for two and a half hours, once a week, for eight weeks.
 In between sessions, lab assignments will build on your learning goals and instructors are available to connect online and answer your questions.
 It is truly a community-driven learning experience, designed to move at your pace.

-Fundamental Skills Classes:
+Intro Skills Classes:

 Intro to Web Design